victorjunnanpan/pansyntaxlab/content/presentation/_index.md

 • Li, Wency Wanxin (2026) 'An ERP study of the distinction between pro and trace in Mandarin Chinese', poster presented at the Neurolinguistics Workshop at *the 34th Conference of the Student Organization of Linguistics in Europe (ConSOLE34)*, IUSS, Pavia, Italy, January 28.

-• Victor Junnan Pan and Zetao Xu (2026).
+• Pan, Victor Junnan and Zetao Xu (2026).
 ‘The Nominal System in nDrapa’, invited talk at *2026 Joint Seminar on Miracle Creed New Horizons of Linguistics – in the Humanities*, hosted by GKNU Institute of Humanities and SMOG Syntax Circle, Gyeongkuk National University, Andong, South Korea, January 9.

 ### 2025